mattmakai/mattmakai.com/source/content/pages/bookmarks/jvm.markdown

   provides a detailed walkthrough for what resources to use and how to go about learning Clojure.

+* [Do Things](http://www.braveclojure.com/do-things/) is a crash course in programming with Clojure.

 * [Guide to programming in Clojure for beginners](http://blackstag.com/blog.posting?id=5) is an 18 part blog post learning series.